Legislation concerning children, young people and families

 Legal status of children

 The Act and Decree on Child Custody and Right of Access stipulate how custody of the child shall be arranged if the parents do not live together and how disputes are to be resolved.
 Provisions on decisions concerning child custody and rights of access are contained in a specific act and a decree.
 The Ministry of Justice is responsible for these.
-Read more about this topic in the section Children and young people

 The Child Support Act obligates both parents to support their child to best of their abilities.
 The Act and its attendant decree regulate the actions to be taken should either parent fail to meet his or her support obligations or in cases where no agreement can be reached regarding child support.